-For employees, it results in them not achieving their full potential.
 A study identified that of the 3 factors, image, exposure and performance on the job, that influence whether some gets promoted being good at your current job only counts for 10%.
 The other two factors: Image 30% and exposure 60%.
-When I am coaching clients around building their careers, I ensure that they are working on their personal brand and internal and external networks and not just current job performance.
+When I’m coaching clients we examine these factors in relation to building a business.
+This is why having the right personal brand is so important and making sure you build your networks.

 Remember Flossie spends so much time on doing a great job for everybody that she doesn’t have any time or energy to spend on the other important elements.
 Also, Flossie is the person who supports everyone else be successful but at the cost of her own business or personal life.